caiwb/BCDownloadManager/README.md

 # BCDownloadManager
-Using FMDB to manage continuing breakpoint automatically for download task.
+A useful tool based on AFNetwork and FMDB for managing download operation that supports multitask and breakpoint-resume.
+# Usage
+See the demo in the project